openUC2/UC2-GIT/APPLICATIONS/APP_SMARTPHONE_MICROSCOPE/Readme.md

 🢂 Find the software for this setup in our dedicated [UC2-Software-GIT](https://github.com/bionanoimaging/UC2-Software-GIT)

 ## <img src="./IMAGES/E.png" width="40"> Results
-This is a quick result we shot with an Xperia Z5 of potatoe starch cells:
+This is a quick result we shot with an Xperia Z5 of potato starch cells:
 <p align="center">
 <img src="./IMAGES/UC2_Result_Potato_Smartphonemicroscope.jpeg" width="300">
 </p>